-I worked with Hyatt to extend their hospitality to a multi-channel digital experience.
-I was lead UX and UI designer for the app and mobile site.
+I worked with Hyatt to extend their hospitality to a multi-channel digital booking flow for the iOS app, Android app, and mobile site.

 The mobile site was hugely API driven, enabling us to optimize and rethink the experience for the mobile user, without restriction to adhere to the desktop structure.